Your Safe and Supportive Space for Healing

 Get Started On An IC/BPS Plan Today

 Interstitial cystitis and bladder pain syndrome can seem like it is taking over your life.
 However, Pelvic Model understands the intricacies that go into your discomfort, and we are here to help rid you of your bladder symptoms.
-To schedule an appointment at our Pasadena clinic, please call us at (323) 403-0234 or click here.
+To schedule an appointment with us, please call us at (323) 403-0234 or click here.